The main points

 - It is recommended you see a health professional if you are experiencing symptoms of thrush such as itch, discomfort, thickened clumpy discharge, swelling or redness of the genital skin.

-- Treatment for thrush with vaginal creams or pessaries help treat the overgrowth of yeast, minimise discomfort and other symptoms.
+- Treatment for thrush with vaginal creams or pessaries helps treat the overgrowth of yeast, minimise discomfort and other symptoms of vaginal thrush and creams can help with the symptoms of penis thrush.

 What is thrush (candidiasis/candida)?